eclipse-ee4j/jakartaee-tck-tools/tools/sigtest/README.md

 ## Relax verification of JDK signatures

 There are some cases where avoiding the verification of certain JDK classes entirely or their signatures can improve the ability to verify your API on different JDK versions.
-The `-IgnoreJDKClass` option can be used to ignore JDK java/javax.transaction.xa classes during signature verification checking when it comes to dealing with JDK specific signature changes introduced by a later JDK version.
+The `-IgnoreJDKClass` option can be used to ignore JDK java,* classes as well as javax.transaction.xa.* classes during signature verification checking which helps avoid failures caused by
+JDK specific signature changes introduced by a later JDK version.
 As an example, a Signature file with @java.lang.Deprecated annotations from JDK8 may be seeing verification failures on JDK9+ due to `default` fields being added to @Deprecated.
 With `-IgnoreJDKClass specified, verification of the @Deprecated will only check that the tested class member has the
 @Deprecated class but no verification of the @Deprecated signature will be performed.

-Note that previous releases allowed a list JDK classes to ignore to be specified after the -IgnoreJDKClass option but that is no longer allowed.
+Note that previous releases allowed a list of JDK classes to be specified after the -IgnoreJDKClass option but that is no longer allowed.

 ### Specify JDK classes to ignore in Maven plugin
 Specify the `-IgnoreJDKClass` option as shown below: